Level sets of certain Neumann eigenfunctions under deformation of Lipschitz domains. Application to the Extended Courant Property: Introduction

 \noi \emph{Second difference.}\\ Another, not so well-known, theorem of C.~Sturm \cite{Sturm1836b} states that, for $n \ge m \ge 1$, a linear combination $\sum_{k=m}^n a_k V_k$ of eigenfunctions of \eqref{E-intro-20}, in the range $k \in \{m,\ldots,n\}$, has at least $(m-1)$, and at most $(n-1)$ zeros in the interval $]\alpha,\beta[$.
 We refer to \cite{BH-sturm} for a more precise statement of Sturm's theorem, and to \cite{GaKr2002}, in particular Theorem~1 in Section~IV.3, for a different point of view.

-In dimension $d\ge 2$, a similar statement (for the upper-bound) appears in Footnote~1, page 454 of \cite[Chap.~VI.6]{CH1953}, namely:\\ \emph{Any linear combination of the first $n$ eigenfunctions divides the domain, by means of its nodes, into no more than $n$ subdomains.
+In dimension $d\ge 2$, a similar statement (for the upper bound) appears in Footnote~1, page 454 of \cite[Chap.~VI.6]{CH1953}, namely:\\ \emph{Any linear combination of the first $n$ eigenfunctions divides the domain, by means of its nodes, into no more than $n$ subdomains.
 See the G\"{o}ttingen dissertation of H.~Herrmann, Beitr\"{a}ge zur Theorie der Eigenwerte und Eigenfunktionen, 1932.} \\ This statement is sometimes referred to as the ``Courant-Herrmann theorem'' \cite[$\S$~9.2]{Gud1974}, or the ``Courant-Herrmann conjecture'' \cite{GlZh2003}.
-We shall call this statement the ``Extended Courant Property'', and refer to it as the $\ecp(\Omega,\mf{a})$, when applied to the boundary value problem \eqref{E-intro-2}, with the boundary condition $\mf{a}$.
+We shall call this statement the \emph{Extended Courant Property}, and refer to it as the $\ecp(\Omega,\mf{a})$, when applied to the boundary value problem \eqref{E-intro-2}, with the boundary condition $\mf{a}$.

-In \cite{Arn2014}, see also \cite{Arn2011,Kuz2015}, V.~Arnold points out that the $\ecp(\bS^2,g_0)$ is true for the round metric $g_0$, and that the $\ecp(\bS^3,g_0)$ is false, with counterexamples constructed by O.~Viro \cite{Vir1979}.
+In \cite{Arn2014}, see also \cite{Arn2011,Kuz2015}, V.~Arnold points out that the $\ecp(\rpn{2},g_0)$ is true for the round metric $g_0$, and that the $\ecp(\rpn{3},g_0)$ is false, with counterexamples constructed by O.~Viro \cite{Vir1979}.
 Arnold also claims that $\ecp(\bS^2,g)$ is false for a generic metric $g$.
-As far as we understand, the only known proof that the assertion ``the $\ecp(\bS^2,g_0)$ is true'', is a real algebraic geometry proof.
-Such a proof can be found in \cite{Ley1996} (Theorem~1, and second remark on page 305).
+As far as we understand, the only published proof that the assertion ``the $\ecp(\rpn{2},g_0)$ is true'', is the real algebraic geometry proof given in \cite{Ley1996} (Theorem~1, and second remark on page 305).
 To our knowledge, no proof of the second claim has been published, see \cite[Section~5]{BCH2019} for a related result.

 Little seems to be known on the $\ecp$.
-In \cite{BH-ecp1,BH-ecp2}, we gave some examples of domains such that $\ecp(\Omega,\mf{a})$ is false, with either the Dirichlet or the Neumann boundary condition.
+In \cite{BH-ecp1,BH-ecp2}, we give some examples of domains such that $\ecp(\Omega,\mf{a})$ is false, with either the Dirichlet or the Neumann boundary condition.
 However, all these examples are singular (domains or surfaces with cracks), or have a nonsmooth boundary (polygonal domains).
 A natural question is whether one can construct counterexamples to the $\ecp$ with a $C^{\infty}$ boundary.
-Numerical simulation for the equilateral triangle with rounded corners (the corners of the triangle are replaced with circular caps tangent to the sides) suggest that this should be true.
+Numerical simulations for the equilateral triangle with rounded corners (the corners of the triangle are replaced by circular caps tangent to the sides) suggest that this should be true.
 Note however that a triangle with rounded corners is $C^1$, not $C^2$.

 The pictures in the first row of Figure~\ref{RET} display the level sets and nodal domains of a second Neumann eigenfunction $\phi$ of the equilateral triangle with rounded corners, as calculated by \textsc{matlab}.
 The function is almost symmetric\footnote{Generally speaking, numerical softwares do not necessarily produce the symmetric eigenfunctions when an eigenvalue is not simple.} with respect to one of the axes of symmetry of the triangle.
 The pictures in the second row display the nodal sets of the function $a + \phi$ for two values of $a$.
 They provide a numerical evidence that $\ecp$ is not true for the equilateral triangle with rounded corners, and Neumann boundary condition.